 The address of a NEWCPLINFO structure.
 The Control Panel application should fill this structure with information about the dialog box.

 If the CPlApplet function processes this message successfully, it should return zero.

 The only applications that should use CPL_NEWINQUIRE are those that need to change their icon or display strings based on the state of the computer.
 In this case, your CPL_INQUIRE handler should specify the CPL_DYNAMIC_RES value for the idIcon, idName, or idInfo members of the CPLINFO structure, rather than specifying a valid resource identifier.
 This causes the Control Panel to send the CPL_NEWINQUIRE message each time it needs the icon and display strings, allowing you to specify information based on the current state of the computer.
-This is significantly slower than using cached information.
+Of course, this is significantly slower than using cached information.

 Minimum supported client

 |Windows 2000 Server [desktop apps only]|